A Quick Guide to the Joret Line

 Moreover, if you run well, a Frankish speaker might employ the compound word *walalaupan (literally *wala ‘well’ and *hlaupan ‘run’).
 This would also endure two fates on the two sides of Joret, the resulting words becoming English gallop and wallop.
 If, on the other hand, you think well, you will be using both your guile and your wiles.

 I hope I have successfully demonstrated here what a useful etymological tool knowledge of the Joret line can be!
-I find it fascinating how it actually lets us pinpoint where in France many English words come from – how the presence of a /k/ or a /tʃ/ in an English word can narrow down its place of origin so well.
+I personally find it fascinating how it even lets us pinpoint where in France many English words come from – how the presence of a /k/ or a /tʃ/ in an English word can narrow down its place of origin pretty well.